 Is there a fundraising component in this event?
 Yes!
 Charitable fundraising has been a part of dragon boating in Ottawa for a very long time and the Pledge Challenge will raise funds for the worthy charities supported through the Ottawa Dragon Boat Foundation.

 What is the Ottawa Dragon Boat Foundation?
-In 1998, a charitable component was added to the Festival, raising funds for local charities on an annual basis.
-Next, the Foundation was established in 2003 to help focus and grow the level of community support.
+In 1998, a charitable component was added to the Ottawa Dragon Boat Festival, raising funds for local charities on an annual basis.
+Next, the Ottawa Dragon Boat Foundation was established in 2003 to help focus and grow the level of community support.

 What is their mission?
-The mission of the Foundation is to help build, strengthen and enhance community life in Ottawa by raising, managing and distributing funds to charitable organizations.
+The mission of the Ottawa Dragon Boat Foundation is to help build, strengthen and enhance community life in Ottawa by raising, managing and distributing funds to charitable organizations.

 Who does the Ottawa Dragon Boat Foundation benefit?
 In 2017 the recipient charities include the Youth Services Bureau, Tim Horton Children’s Foundation and various local charities who will receive funding through the ODBF Community Fund.

 Are there any prizes for top fundraising teams and individuals?
-The top sixteen mixed fundraising teams and the top eight women’s fundraising teams will compete in the Charity Challenge Cup Races, the first races of the festival (details TBC).
+The top sixteen mixed fundraising teams and the top eight women’s fundraising teams and the top eight first year teams (Rookie Race) will compete in the Charity Challenge Cup Races, the first races of the festival on Thursday, June 22nd following the Opening Ceremony.
 Teams get a chance to hit the water before anyone else AND raise money for charities!

 The 1st place overall fundraising team will receive a complimentary registration for the 2018 festival and the 2nd place team will receive a 50% discount off their entry fee.
 Top teams also receive some fun prizes to help them celebrate their success as well!